-- > We can use $K_L$ in-flight decays to measure the KL flux versus momentum and versus transverse position w.r.t beam axis. - > Install Kaon Flux Monitor (KLF) in the location of GlueX Pair Spectrometer. - > We plan to use three separate packages of scintillator detectors, and a tracking system based on straw tubes. - All are excess equipment from WASA available free to KLF.
+- We can use $K_L$ in-flight decays to measure the KL flux versus momentum and versus transverse position w.r.t beam axis. - KL momentum determined using TOF between KPT and the decay vertex. - > Install Kaon Flux Monitor (KLF) in the location of GlueX Pair Spectrometer. - > We plan to use three separate packages of scintillator detectors, and a tracking system based on straw tubes. - All are excess equipment from WASA available free to KLF.